tejlibre/ActionFPS-Book/Frequently-Asked-Questions.md

 ## Why do some games not appear on the site?

 There are a number of reasons a game can be filtered from the site.
-In particular, games that have uneven number of players by the end of the match are not registered.
+In particular, games that have less than two players on a team by the end of the match are not registered.
 To avoid this, do not leave the match until the intermission ends (i.e. the next map starts), or use `match` mastermode (`/mastermode 2`).

 ## Should I accept notifications?